sSELF

 The sSELF project was designed to empower school and/or community groups to be active stewards of their local estuarine environment through education and monitoring.
 The Long Island South Shore Estuary encompasses 325 square miles of shallow bays and tidal tributaries located along the south shore of Nassau and Suffolk Counties in New York.

-$20,000 has been awarded to NYSMEA over four years by the Environmental Resource Monitoring Foundation (ERM.)
+Funds in excess of $20,000 have been awarded to NYSMEA over four years by the Environmental Resource Monitoring Foundation (ERM.)
 Over 10 schools, and groups such as the SPLASH, the Nassau County Soil and Water Conservation District, The Great South Bay Buddies and most recently Long Island Sierra Club have been active in the program.
 Over 400 data set entries have been made by these groups, each representing a trip to the Reserve by a group of dedicated environmental stewards.
-Long Island Sierra has begun a new program, modeled after sSELF, called the Sentinels which has expanded the program islandwide.
+Long Island Sierra has begun a new program, modeled after sSELF, called the Sentinels which has expanded the program island wide.

-To join the program sSELF Program, contact sSELF@NYSMEA.org
+To join the program sSELF Program, please contact sSELF@NYSMEA.org

 NYSMEA Address: